Wie is de Mol? (Dutch TV series) season 22: Episode 3 - Nietszeggend

 Candidates have 20 minutes to launch several balls into floating targets using a slingshot.
-Meanwhile, candidates who aren't firing could enter Lake Shkodër where the targets are located to collect and return any balls that missed the targets.
+Meanwhile, candidates who are not firing could enter Lake Shkodër where the targets are located to collect and return any balls that missed the targets.
 Each ball that landed inside a green target would earn money for the pot, however any balls that land in the nearby red target would deduct money from the pot.

 No money was earned for the pot.